idamezhim/traf/app/src/posts/value.md

 - What comes easy to you but not to others?
 - What do you enjoy doing that others don't?

 Paralysis by analysis is real, so try not to get stuck in a decision loop that prevents you from taking action.
-The best way to start is to start small.
-Really small.
+The best way to start is to [start small](/small).
 You'll discover more as you go along.

 *To value creation,*
 — [@traf](https://twitter.com/traf)